-Triumph Gold Corp. (formerly Northern Freegold Resources Ltd., the "Company") was incorporated under the Alberta Business Corporations Act on January 13, 2006 and was extra-provincially registered in British Columbia and the Yukon Territory.
-On January 24, 2017, the Company changed its name to Triumph Gold Corp.
+Triumph Gold Corp. was incorporated under the Alberta Business Corporations Act on January 13, 2006 and was extra- provincially registered in British Columbia and the Yukon Territory.
 The Company is listed on the TSX Venture Exchange ("TSXV"), having the symbol "TIG".
 The Company's principal business activity is the exploration for mineral resources, primarily in the Yukon Territory, Canada.